sergiosgc/ZeroMass/INSTALL.md

       }
     }

 If you are on Ubuntu or Debian or any Debian based distro, add the contents above to a file named `/etc/nginx/sites-enabled/myapp.conf`.

+Restart your webserver (i.e. `sudo service nginx restart`)

 It goes without saying: replace `myapp` with a meaningful name for your application.